Athens, Greece

 The Program

-The course consists of two educative modules on the subject in their focus: METAL & CERAMICS.
-Each module consists of approx. 33 hours of lectures, workshops and study visits to significant sites in Athens.
+The course consists of two educational modules on the subject in focus: METAL & CERAMICS.
+Each module consists of approximately 33 hours of lectures, workshops and study visits to significant sites in Athens.

 PHYSICOCHEMICAL ANALYSIS OF METAL OBJECTS